 - A small pat butter (optional)

-- Plenty of chopped fresh cilantro
+- Plenty of chopped cilantro leaves

 - 1. Tear the bread into bite-sized pieces.
 Place them in a bowl with enough salted water to cover and set aside for a couple of hours.